ThirtySomething/YAIP/README.md

 ## Simple Extension ##

 If any datatype is currently not supported, the extension is very simple.
-Just extebd the class *YAIP::Convert* with conversion methods from/to your data type.
+Just extend the class *YAIP::Convert* with conversion methods from/to your data type.

 ## Sample usage ##